 On February 19, 2014 (the "PT Acquisition Date"), we completed the acquisition of Performance Technologies, Incorporated ("PT"), a Delaware corporation, for \$3.75 per share, or approximately \$34 million in cash, net of PT's cash and excluding acquisition-related costs.
-We believe that this acquisition will enable us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based real-time communications.
-The financial results of PT are included in our condensed consolidated financial statements for the three months ended March 28, 2014 for the period subsequent to the PT Acquisition Date.
+This acquisition has enabled us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based real-time communications.
+The financial results of PT are included in our condensed consolidated financial statements for the three months ended June 27, 2014 and for the period subsequent to the PT Acquisition Date for the six months ended June 27, 2014.